2018 Guide to the Best Tenor Ukuleles: Reviews, Tips and More!

 The Kala Koa Tenor Gloss ukulele (or Kala KA-KTG) is a gorgeous instrument.
 Made with Hawaiian Koa coming from the Big Island itself, each tonewood is hand-selected to ensure only the best quality.
 The KA-KTG sounds full and bright, and still retains some of that twangy quality that is expected of a ukulele.

 Guitar fans should definitely be able to recognize this brand.
-From the makers of the Stratocaster and the Telecaster, we now have the Nohea Koa Tenor.
-Nohea means “lovely” in Hawaiian, and this is certainly a lovely ukulele.
+From the makers of the Stratocaster and the Telecaster, we now have the Montecito Koa Tenor.
 It has an all-Koa body decorated with a gorgeous acrylic abalone binding and rosette.
 It also sports the iconic Telecaster headstock shape which gives it an appearance unique to any other ukulele.

-As the name suggests, the Nohea Koa Tenor has a lovely and warm sound quality, with good intonation and great sustain.
-If you want a great-sounding tenor ukulele that will stand out in a crowd, the Fender Nohea is the one for you.
+As the name suggests, the Montecito Koa Tenor has a lovely and warm sound quality, with good intonation and great sustain.
+If you want a great-sounding tenor ukulele that will stand out in a crowd, the Fender Montectio is the one for you.

 This ukulele is surprisingly loud, more so than your standard tenor ukulele, and it has that bright Hawaiian sound.
 The mahogany gives it a very warm and rich tone that has a lot of personality.
 With its great sound and quality construction, the Cordoba 20TM is definitely one of the best tenor ukuleles under $200.